 The hammer curl is a dumbbell curl variation where your palms face each other (neutral grip) instead of facing up.
 That one change in wrist position shifts the workload away from the biceps brachii and toward the brachialis and brachioradialis.
-A 2018 EMG study in the Journal of Sports Science and Medicine confirmed that the neutral grip significantly increases brachialis and brachioradialis activation compared to supinated curls (Marcolin et al., 2018).
 The brachialis sits underneath the biceps, so when it grows, it pushes the biceps up and out, making the whole arm look thicker.

-And honestly, hammer curls just feel better for a lot of people.
+And hammer curls just feel better for a lot of people.
 The neutral grip keeps the wrist in a stronger, more natural position.
 If regular curls bother your wrists or elbows, hammer curls are usually the fix.
 Plus, you can typically go a bit heavier because the neutral grip is biomechanically stronger.
 More load, less joint stress.
 That's a good trade.

 Hammer curl muscles targeted: brachialis and brachioradialis are the primary movers, with the biceps long head and forearm extensors assisting.